Webbinarium: Island and Seascape Research Cluster

 - Arrangör: Island and Seascape Research Cluster

-The island and seascape research cluster is proud to welcome you all to this webinar, with four guest speakers who will share their knowledge and perspectives on sustainable tourism and cultural heritage in island contexts.
+The Island and Seascape Research Cluster is proud to welcome you all to this seminar, with three guest speakers who will share their knowledge and perspective on marine resource, biodiversity and climate change in island contexts.

 T H E P R E S E N T E R S

 Lina Mtwana Nordlund is an associate senior lecturer/assistant Professor at the Department of Earth Science, Natural Resources and Sustainable Development at Uppsala University, Campus Gotland.
 She is particularly interested in contexts of coastal sea through the lence of a multi- and transdisciplinary approach.
 She believes that by linking different research fields provides a more holistic view of the environmental challenges coastal seas are facing.

 Gunilla Rosenqvist is a project manager at Uppsala University , Campus Gotland.
 She is associated to the Blue Centre Gotland which is a collaboration between Uppsala University, Region of Gotland and County Administration Board of Gotland started 2017.
 The main object of the collaboration are water issues, here in a very broad sense from land to the Baltic as well as questions around fish and aquaculture.
 Our main purpose is to capture and further develop regional development issues linked to coastal, surface and groundwater, strengthen intraregional cooperation in water issues on Gotland and with the help of external funding increase the county ́s access to funds.
 In 2021 our main focus concerning fish will be our work in a new national center for Blue Food – Food for the future (grants from Swedish Formas), and a project ReCod financed from the Foundation BalticWater2030, looking at possibilities to reintroduce cod to the Baltic.
 The ReCod work will be done at the Research Station Ar on Gotland.